ironeternal/ironeternal.github.io/earthkin/index.md

 ## Wortwalker (Mystical Wanderer)

-> Wortwalkers are the most magical Kin.
+> Wortwalkers are the most magical folk.
 They prefer to use sorcery to solve their problems.
 They're deeply connected to the physical world and its working, and as such are often strong and fit.
 They know how to hunt and fight, but neglect skills and trades.

 <img src="https://64.media.tumblr.com/b290bf072513f3d6cfefd0545b778e84/cf1f3162661d028f-dc/s1280x1920/4edb5949773b8b4f09456c166a609232a6f749a5.jpg" width="400"/>